Brazil in World War II: Predecessors

 In February 1942, German and Italian submarines began targeting Brazilian ships in the Atlantic Ocean.
-This was influenced by Brazil's adherence to the Atlantic Charter, which mandated automatic alignment with any American continent nation attacked by a foreign power.
+This was influenced by Brazil's adherence to the Atlantic Charter, which mandated automatic alignment with any nation in the Americas attacked by a foreign power.

 Brazil's gradual alignment with the United States was significant for its government, especially in light of German and Italian attempts to interfere in Brazilian internal affairs.
 The implementation of the Estado Novo made it increasingly difficult to maintain stable trade relations with these countries, particularly due to British and later US naval pressure.
 An element of this pressure was President Franklin D. Roosevelt's Good Neighbor policy, which included economic and commercial incentives such as financing the construction of the Companhia Siderúrgica Nacional (CSN).
 Reports at the time stated that the United States had planned to invade the northeast of Brazil (Plan Rubber) if Getúlio Vargas insisted on maintaining Brazil's neutrality.

+As a consequence of Brazil's entry into the war, the government created internment camps in various cities across the country to intern Italians, Japanese, and Germans suspected of posing a risk to national security.

 In 1942, following the US proposal to finance the CSN, US forces established airbases along Brazil's North-Northeast coast.
 The most notable of these was at Natal, near Parnamirim, in the state of Rio Grande do Norte, known as the "Trampoline of Victory" ("Trampolim da Vitória" in Portuguese).
 This base played a crucial role in the Allied war effort, particularly before the Allied landing in North Africa in November 1942 in Operation Torch.
-With the stabilization of the Italian front and the diminishing German submarine threat by late 1943, the US bases in Brazil were gradually deactivated in 1944–45.
+With the stabilization of the Italian front and the diminishing German submarine threat by late 1943, the US bases in Brazil were gradually deactivated in 1944 and 1945.
 However, the US maintained a presence on Fernando de Noronha until 1960.